CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/observability/grafana/dashboards/platform-health.md

 Each data point value is calculated by aggregating requests based on the Interval filter.

-Errored requests are all requests that result in an unknown or 5xx HTTP response, 4xx responses are considered successful in this scenario.
+Errored requests are all requests that result in an unknown or 5xx HTTP response.
+4xx responses are considered successful in this scenario.

 #### Top 10 Error Responses by Error Count

 This table displays the Top 10 HTTP error responses that occured during the specified time range with their mean, minimum and maximum duration in seconds.
-Errored requests are all requests that result in an unknown or 5xx HTTP response, 4xx responses are considered successful in this scenario.
+Errored requests are all requests that result in an unknown or 5xx HTTP response.
+4xx responses are considered successful in this scenario.

 Note: The Interval filter does not affect this list.